Skip to main content

 function getFirstOption(arr: OptionList): Option;

-QueryBuilder uses this function to set default values for option lists in new rules and groups when no other method for determining the default value is provided.
+QueryBuilder uses this function to establish default values for option lists in new rules and groups when no other default determination method is available.

 Examples